nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 ### Feeler Connection

-Feeler Connection is intended to：

-* Test a peer is connectable or not
+Feeler Connection is intended to test a peer is connectable or not.
-* Discover more addresses to fill the peer store

 Node will start a feeler connection every few minutes after outbound peers reach `max_outbound` limit.

-1. Pick out peer info from PeerStore randomly which score should be higher than `TRY_SCORE`
+1. Pick out peer info from PeerStore randomly which we never connected to
 2. Connect to this peer
-3. Run Node Discovery Protocol with the peer
+3. Run handshake protocol
 4. Disconnect

 Feeler peers would be assumed to disconnect soon.